kamilburda/batcher/docs/sections/Customization.md

 Note that even background layers are processed and exported - to prevent this behavior, enable the `Without color tags` constraint.

 The _blue_ color tag is used as background by default.
-You may set a different color tag representing the background layers by editing the procedure argument `Color tag`.
+You may set a different color tag representing the background layers by editing the procedure option `Color tag`.

 In the dialog, this procedure is always inserted in the first position.
 This prevents potential confusion when `Use layer size` is unchecked and the background is offset relative to the layer rather than the image canvas.